 We routinely rebuild djembes from scratch.
 We'll recondition the drum shell, repairing any cracks and flaws such as a chipped or uneven bearing edge, have new rings made, wrap them with cloth and rope them; and, of course, install new tuning rope and re-head the drum.

 Djembe repair is what we do!

 In a matter of days and at minimal cost, you can again enjoy the emotional and creative self-expression that only djembe drumming provides, not to mention the fellowship.
 (Look below for examples of what you can expect from our djembe repair experts.)

-We're located in Santa Cruz, CA, easiliy accesible to anyone in the San Francisco Bay Area, San Jose/Silicon Valley and Monterey Bay, but don't worry if you're not in our neck of the woods; we have years of shipping experience.
+We're located in Santa Cruz, CA, easiliy accesible to anyone in the San Francisco Bay Area, San Jose/Silicon Valley, the Salinas Valley and the Monterey Bay, but don't worry if you're not in our neck of the woods; we have years of shipping experience.
 Many of our clients ship their ailing African drums to us, and we return their restored djembes by whatever means they choose.